gbdev/pandocs/src/The_Cartridge_Header.md

  $FE | HuC3
  $FF | HuC1+RAM+BATTERY

+[^rom_ram]:
-\* No licensed cartridge makes use of this option.
+No licensed cartridge makes use of this option.
 Exact behaviour is unknown.

+[^mbc30]:
-\*\* MBC3 with RAM size 64 KByte refers to MBC30, used only in _Pocket Monsters Crystal Version_ for Japan.
+MBC3 with RAM size 64 KByte refers to MBC30, used only in _Pocket Monsters Crystal Version_ for Japan.

 ## 0148 - ROM Size